divelab/DIG/benchmarks/xgraph/Readme.md

 * Accuracy and Stabability

-    These two metrics are only evaluated on the synthetic datasets BA-shapes and BA-Community, since they take the motifs as the ground-truth labels.
+    These two metrics are only evaluated on the synthetic datasets BA-shapes and BA-Community, since these datasets take the motifs as the ground-truth labels.

 Please run the following command in the `dig` directory.
 ```bash